JHeflinger/flora/README.md

 git submodule update --init --recursive
 ```

-Once everything is properly cloned, run the respective build script in the scripts folder for your operating system.
-For example, for windows, run
+Once everything is properly cloned, run the build script in the scripts folder!

 ```
-cd scripts
-./WIN_GenerateProj.bat
+./scripts/Setup.bat
 ```

 Note that this builds project files for **Visual Studio 2019**.
 If you use a different version of visual studio, you may need to use a different version of premake